Cascading

 - Related entities are shared across multiple parents

-- You need fine-grained control over persistence
+- You need fine-grained control over which children are persisted or removed

 Cascade with ManyToOne